Music, Drama & Dance

 Children have the opportunity to receive instrumental tuition through the provision of specialist NPPS teachers for clarinet, violin, cello, trumpet and tenor horn.
 Wolverhampton Music Service provide tuition in flute, oboe and saxophone and a freelance musician teaches drums and bass guitar.
 Lessons are taught in small groups for approximately thirty minutes.
 When children have reached the required standard they are entered into external examinations with the Associated Board of the Royal Schools of Music.
 Extra-curricular recorder and orchestral groups rehearse at lunchtimes.
 Both groups perform to the school and parents on various occasions including the Christmas Carol Service and the annual Young Musician of the Year Competition.

-Most recent OFSTED report stated, ‘Pupils have extensive opportunities to develop their social skills through activities that need cooperation, such as musical performances...’
+Our most recent OFSTED report stated, ‘Pupils have extensive opportunities to develop their social skills through activities that need cooperation, such as musical performances...’

 Drama has many cross curricular links and is an extremely useful tool for improving children’s self-esteem, confidence, speaking and listening, and social skills.
 Children are offered Drama opportunities within the classroom and also the following: class assemblies, drama club and school productions.
 During the autumn term, Reception perform their Nativity and in the summer term Y5/Y6 perform their production.
 Past productions include Joseph and the Amazing Technicolor Dreamcoat, Oliver and Annie.
 A theatre visit to London’s West End takes place every year for children in Y5/6.